inspire-software/yes-cart/env/migration/migrate-3.4.0-3.5.0/YC-873-README.txt

 - "luceneQueryFactory" bean is now "ftQueryFactory"

 - if you have custom frontend apps, please follow the change in "store-wicket"/"api" spring context files and pom.xml

+- all FT environment specific configurations have been moved to separate file from "config-fs.properties" to "config-ft-${env.search}.properties", so that there is a separate file for each search provider module.
+Therefore all existing embeded luecene configuration are moved to "config-ft-embeded-lucene.properties"